 Leadership: People participate in projects and decisions that affect them.

-Community Placemaking projects are creative at their core and can take many forms.
-Get started thinking by looking at the previous grantees to see the types of projects this program has supported.
-Staff is available to help think through your idea and get you ready to submit a strong application.
+Community Placemaking efforts are creative at their core and can take many forms.
+Get started thinking by looking at recipients of the 2017, 2018, 2019, 2020, 2021 and 2022 cycles to see the range of efforts this program has supported.